 Notice of Refund or Disbursement of Funds on Hand.

 If the chapter 13 trustee has funds on hand at the time a notice of conversion of a case from chapter 13 to chapter 7 is filed, then within 14 days of the conversion, the chapter 13 trustee shall file a “Standing Trustee’s Notice of Refund” (the “Notice”).
-The Notice shall indicate the amount of the funds the chapter 13 trustee has on hand, the source of those funds, if known, whether those funds were derived from the debtor’s post-petition wages, and to whom the chapter 13 trustee proposes to disburse those funds.
+The Notice shall indicate the amount of funds the chapter 13 trustee has on hand, the source of those funds, if known, whether those funds were derived from the debtor’s post-petition wages, and to whom the chapter 13 trustee proposes to disburse those funds.

 If the source of the funds on hand was post-petition wages, no further notice is necessary and the chapter 13 trustee may refund those funds to the debtor, as set forth in this Rule.